 The primary responsibility of the Internal Affairs Division is to ensure the integrity of the Richmond County Sheriff’s Office.
 The Internal Affairs Division also monitors the relationship between the community and the Sheriff’s Office and strives to nurture mutual trust.

-The Internal Affairs Division is commanded by Lt.
+The Internal Affairs Division is commanded by Capt.
 Calvin Chew who reports directly to the Sheriff.
-Lt.
+Capt.
 Chew is also in charge of the Public Information Office.

 Internal Affairs serves as an instrument of internal accountability by receiving, processing, and investigating complaints concerning employee conduct.
 These complaints comprise of alleged violations of Office Policy and/or Criminal Law and may originate from outside sources or from within the Agency.